mmollina/mappoly2/README.md

     - ~~Implement the R wrapper functions for C++ calc_genoprob (still to be implemented --> genoprob.R)~~

 8. [ ] TODO Implement function add_marker, given a phased map.
 Use pre-computed conditional probabilities of genotypes.
+    - ~~Implement function to list possible phase configurations of a sequence of unmapped markers given a phased map and a pairwise recombination fraction matrix and associated phase statistics~~
+    - Implement a function that receives as input a matrix whose rows represent possible phases for a marker, insert it on a precomputed map and return the log-likelihood

 9. [ ] TODO Use Hidden Markov Models (HMM) to assimilate remaining markers into the phased map.

 10. [ ] TODO Enhance the efficiency of two-point calculations by harnessing the power of RcppParallel for its implementation.